 Collaborative writing tools win on frictionless sharing, clear comment threads, and version clarity.
 The best tool is rarely the cleverest.
 It is the one everyone opens without dread.

 Google Docs is still the default for real-time co-editing and fast feedback loops.
 Microsoft Word dominates when track changes and formal editorial workflows matter.
 Notion helps when writing lives beside databases and project context.
-Dropbox Paper remains useful for lightweight team docs when simplicity beats depth.
+Lighter shared editors exist for teams that want minimal features without the overhead of full workspaces.

 The short answer

-Use Google Docs for live collaboration, Word for formal revisions, Notion when docs sit next to project data, and Paper for simple shared drafts.
+Use Google Docs for live collaboration, Word for formal revisions, and Notion when docs sit next to project data.
+Lighter editors can work for very simple shared drafts but often get outgrown quickly.

 Top picks